$N$-Branching random walk with $\alpha$-stable spine: Speed of the N -branching random walk

 Moreover, as $(y^N_{T_k}(N) - y^N_{T_{k-1}}(N), k \geq 1)$ is another sequence of i.i.d. random variables, by law of large numbers we have

 Combining these two estimates, we have $v_N \geq \frac{\E(y^N_{T_1}(N))}{\E(T_1)}$.

 We now compute

 Note that for all $j \leq T_1$, we have $Y^N_j = X^N_j$.
-Moreover, by Corollary \ref{cor:increasing}, we may couple $X^N$ with a $N$-BRW $\tilde{X}$ in which individuals make only one child, with a displacement of law $\max L$.
+Moreover, by Corollary \ref{cor:increasing}, we may couple $X^N$ with an $N$-BRW $\tilde{X}$ in which individuals make only one child, with a displacement of law $\max L$.
 Consequently, we have

 which leads to

 Using the Cauchy-Schwarz inequality and \eqref{eqn:lowerIntegrability}, we have

 We apply Lemma \ref{lem:lb} and let $N \to +\infty$ then $\epsilon \to 0$ to prove that